ruippeixotog/intro-to-category-theory/slides.md

 Note:

-- Not a presentation to help being a better programmer (at least directly)
-- Will miss some very important things in CT
-- Will sacrifice formal correctness for ease of understanding
-- Focus on abstract data types and how patterns are derived
-- Next talk can go deeper on type classes
+This is a very short introduction to category theory focused on the base concepts for understanding the nature of abstract data types and how the underlying patterns are derived.
+It's by all means not complete; it misses some very important things in category theory and it most probably sacrifices formal correctness for ease of understanding.

 ---